gquemener/gquemener/README.md

 📖 I'm reading articles or watching talks about Event Sourcing, Event Driven Architecture in general or common development concepts (paradigms, guides like CUPID/SOLID, testing and legacy evolution strategies, ...).

-👯 I’m looking to collaborate within team where the mentionned points resonate :)

 📫 You can reach me on [Twitter](https://twitter.com/GildasQ).